Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/318_How to soft launch a mobile game in 2022 Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "How to soft launch a mobile game in 2022  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # How to soft launch a mobile game in 2022? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![How to soft launch a mobile game?](./images/final-cover-2_b80b7b7b.png)